Amarok24/OMDb-search/README.md

 Failed to load module script: The server responded with a non-JavaScript MIME type of "".
 Strict MIME type checking is enforced for module scripts per HTML spec.

-In such cases a simple renaming to .js (instead of .mjs) won't help.
-If you are running an Apache server just use the .htaccess file from this repository and place it to the same folder like the index.html file.
-Some server admins simply forget to configure Apache to use JavaScript modules out-of-the-box.
+In such cases the server does not know the MIME type of JavaScript modules.
+A simple renaming to .js (instead of .mjs) won't help.
+If you are running an Apache server put this into your .htaccess file:

+  RewriteEngine on

+  AddType application/javascript .mjs